pg-space/panspace/README.md

 recommended if you have hundreds or thousands of assemblies to query

-First install the [FCGR extension to KMC3](https://github.com/pg-space/fcgr/) and put the path to the installed tool in the `scripts/config.yml` file and run,
+First install the [FCGR extension to KMC3](https://github.com/pg-space/fcgr/) and put the path to the installed bin of the `fcgr` tool in the `scripts/config_fcgr.yml` file.
+Then run,

 ```bash
 snakemake -s scripts/query_fast.smk --cores 8 --use-conda
 ```

 or put it directly on bash
 ```bash
 snakemake -s scripts/query_fast.smk --cores 8 --use-conda --config fcgr_bin=<path/to/fcgr>